googleworkspace/chat-framework-nodejs/README.md

 For bots that have configured URLs to unfurl in the developer console, use the `bot.unfurl()` method to handle unfurl requests.
-A bot can use either a single generic handler for all unfurl requests or multiple hanlders with [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) to match specific URLs.
+A bot can use either a single generic handler for all unfurl requests or multiple handlers with [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) to match specific URLs.
 When patterns are used, the resulting match and any capture groups are exposed via `ctx.urlPatternResult`.